 - 1. As part of its deliberations, the PASC will consider all relevant evidence, which includes, but is not limited to: each student's overall academic standing and progress in the program to date, documentation related to specific course components or evaluations, and documentation related to specific events or circumstances considered relevant to the review of a student's progress. - 2.
-If a student passes a course but performs below expectations in any area, the PASC may recommend informal remediation. - 3.
-If a student fails a course as determined by the PASC, he or she is assigned a grade of F for the course grade. - 4.
-If a student fails a course, the PASC will then make a determination if the student is eligible for formal remediation.

-- 5. If the student is eligible for formal remediation as determined by the PASC, and if the student chooses to undertake the formal remediation, he or she will register for the appropriate remediation course.
+If a student fails a course as determined by the PASC, he or she is assigned a grade of F for the course grade.
+The PASC will then make a determination if the student is eligible for formal remediation. - 3.
+If the student is eligible for formal remediation as determined by the PASC, and if the student chooses to undertake the formal remediation, he or she will register for the appropriate remediation course.
 If the student successfully completes the remediation course, a grade of PASS will be assigned to that course.
 The student will then be eligible to continue in the program in good academic standing.
-If the student is unsuccessful in completing the remediation course, a grade of FAIL will be assigned, and PASC would make a recommendation for required withdrawal to the Associate Dean, Graduate Studies (Health Sciences). - 6.
-In some situations, the PASC may determine that to support current or future student performance, it is necessary for information to be conveyed to a future evaluator as part of remediation. - 7.
+If the student is unsuccessful in completing the remediation course, a grade of FAIL will be assigned, and PASC would make a recommendation for required withdrawal to the Associate Dean, Graduate Studies (Health Sciences). - 4.
+In some situations, the PASC may determine that to support current or future student performance, it is necessary for information to be conveyed to a future evaluator as part of remediation. - 5.
 If a student is not eligible for formal remediation as determined by the PASC, the PASC would make a recommendation for required withdrawal to the Associate Dean, Graduate Studies (Health Sciences).
 A student is not eligible for remediation if: - a) he or she fails two courses in one term (constitutes 2 failures); or - b) he or she has previously enrolled in a remediation course; or - c) the PASC determines that the deficits are significant and remediation would not result in the student meeting academic expectations.